 Developing for Accessibility

-As low-cost custom app developers we are aware of the need to design and build cutting-edge bespoke applications with accessibility in mind.
+As low-cost custom app developers in Hitchin, Hertfordshire (only 25 minutes from Central London) we are aware of the need to design and build cutting-edge bespoke applications with accessibility in mind.

 What is accessibility?